 I love the cover for my upcoming release Documenting Light.

-For me it embodies so much of what the book is about.
+For me, it embodies so much of what the book is about.
 The central photograph is a tintype taken by artist Nathan Pearce.
-The boarder is actually the backing from a cabinet card, another common 19th century photograph type.
+The border is actually the backing from a cabinet card, another common 19th century photograph type.
 This references both the actual 19th century photograph that the main characters’ discover but also some of the main themes of the book.
 Historical photography is important to this project in that it is ephemera, which embodies a person for a single moment in time.
 They are a documentation of intimacy between the people being photographed, the photographed and the photographer, and the photographed and the viewer.
 They are also fragile, easily lost, damaged or misidentified.
-In this way they can stand in for queer or trans history itself both intimate in the way it connects us to the past but too often fragmented, lost and erased.
+In this way, they can stand in for queer or trans history itself both intimate in the way it connects us to the past but too often fragmented, lost and erased.